-The Service Provider Interface Package
+2.4 The Service Provider Interface Package

 As a J2EE product provider, Oracle extends the Sun Microsystems javax Service Provider Interface (SPI) package to provide specific configuration and deployment control for WebLogic Server.
-The core interface for this package is the DeploymentManager, from which all other deployment activities are initiated, monitored, and controlled.
+The core interface for this package is the Deployment Manager, from which all other deployment activities are initiated, monitored, and controlled.

-The WebLogicDeploymentManager interface provides WebLogic Server extensions to the javax.enterprise.deploy.spi.DeploymentManager interface.
-A
+The WebLogic Deployment Manager interface provides WebLogic Server extensions to the javax.enterprise.deploy.spi.DeploymentManager interface.
+A WebLogicDeploymentManager object is a stateless interface for the WebLogic Server deployment framework.
+It provides basic deployment features as well as extended WebLogic Server deployment features such as production redeployment and partial deployment for modules in an enterprise application.
+You generally acquire a WebLogicDeploymentManager object using

-WebLogicDeploymentManager object is a stateless interface for the Weblogic Server deployment framework.
-It provides basic deployment features as well as extended WebLogic Server deployment features such as production redeployment and partial deployment for modules in an Enterprise Application.
-You generally acquire a WebLogicDeploymentManager object using SessionHelper.getDeploymentManager method from the SessionHelper helper class from the Tools package.
-See "Application Evaluation" on page 3-7.
+SessionHelper.getDeploymentManager method from the SessionHelper helper class from the Tools package.
+See Section 3.3, "Application Evaluation".